California State Route 273: Route description

+(a) Route 5 near Anderson to Route 299 in Redding.

+(b) From Route 299 in Redding to Route 5 northeast of Redding.

 SR 273 begins just south of Anderson at an interchange with Interstate 5.
 The roadway then parallels I-5 northeast into central Anderson.
 Upon exiting a suburban area, the route enters farmland, while paralleling the Sacramento River.
-The roadway then enters suburban Redding, where it turns away from the Sacramento River and zigzags along local roads through downtown, where it meets State Route 299.
-Upon exiting downtown, SR 273 crosses the Sacramento River and meets its northern terminus at Interstate 5 in the suburbs of Redding.
+The roadway then enters suburban Redding, where it turns away from the Sacramento River and zigzags along local roads through downtown, where it joins State Route 299.
+SR 273 and 299 then exit downtown as a concurrency and cross the Sacramento River.
+SR 299 then splits to the east, while SR 273 heads north to meet its northern terminus at I-5 in the suburbs of Redding.

 SR 273 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.